dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/linear_fit.png)

-### Figure 3: Mean lung cancer incidence per 100,000 for select counties between 2000-2014
+### Figure 3: Mean lung cancer incidence per 100,000 for select counties between 2001-2011

-These individual linear regression plots look pretty good - 3/4 of the counties display a linear trend in mean cancer rates.
+These individual linear best fit lines look pretty good.

 However, the least squares fit lines do seem to overfit the county-level data by predicting more extreme results for 2014 than we see (King County, Wayne).